Matching global energy needs to the greenest sources

 LNG as a Marine Fuel

 There have been several rounds of increasingly stringent environmental regulations being applied to the Emission Control Areas (ECAs) of Northern Europe and North America under the International Maritime Organization (IMO).
-As of 1 January 2020, the IMO has enforced a reduction of sulphur in ships’ fuel oil from 3.5% to 0.5%.
+As of 1 January 2020, the IMO has enforced a reduction of sulfur in ships’ fuel oil from 3.5% to 0.5%.

 Already in Europe, many ports are working towards the adaptation of their assets to accommodate such LNG facilities: large scale LNG terminals are obligated to adapt to markets and have flexible capacities to meet different demands if they are to remain attractive.
 Offering bunkering through simple integration of jettyless solutions in an existing LNG infrastructure opens up new markets and generates additional revenue streams.